History of The New York Times (1998–present)

-During the Great Recession, The New York Times suffered significant fiscal difficulties as a consequence of the subprime mortgage crisis and a decline in classified advertising.
-Exacerbated by Rupert Murdoch's revitalization of The Wall Street Journal through his acquisition of Dow Jones & Company, The New York Times Company began enacting measures to reduce the newsroom budget.
-The company was forced to borrow million from Mexican billionaire Carlos Slim and fired over one hundred employees by 2010. nytimes.com's coverage of the Eliot Spitzer prostitution scandal, resulting in the resignation of then-New York governor Eliot Spitzer, furthered the legitimacy of the website as a journalistic medium.
+During the Great Recession, The New York Times suffered significant fiscal difficulties as a consequence of the 2007 subprime mortgage crisis and a decline in classified advertising.
+Exacerbated by Rupert Murdoch's revitalization of The Wall Street Journal through his acquisition of Dow Jones & Company, The New York Times Company started enacting measures to reduce the newsroom budget.
+The company was forced to borrow million from Mexican business oligarch Carlos Slim and fired over one hundred employees by 2010. nytimes.com's coverage of the Eliot Spitzer prostitution scandal, resulting in the resignation of then-New York governor Eliot Spitzer, furthered the legitimacy of the website as a journalistic medium.
 The Timess economic downturn renewed discussions of an online paywall; The New York Times implemented a paywall in March 2011.
 Abramson succeeded Keller, continuing her characteristic investigations into corporate and government malfeasance into the Timess coverage.
 Following conflicts with newly-appointed chief executive Mark Thompson's ambitions, Abramson was dismissed by Sulzberger Jr., who named Dean Baquet as her replacement.

 Leading up to the 2016 presidential election, The New York Times elevated the Hillary Clinton email controversy and the Uranium One controversy; national security correspondent Michael S. Schmidt initially wrote an article in March 2015 stating that Hillary Clinton had used a private email server as secretary of state.
 Donald Trump's upset victory contributed to an increase in subscriptions to the Times.
 The New York Times experienced unprecedented indignation from Trump, who referred to publications such as the Times as "enemies of the people" at the Conservative Political Action Conference and tweeting his disdain for the newspaper and CNN.
 In October 2017, The New York Times published an article by journalists Jodi Kantor and Megan Twohey alleging that dozens of women had accused film producer and The Weinstein Company co-chairman Harvey Weinstein of sexual misconduct.
 The investigation resulted in Weinstein's resignation and conviction, precipitated the Weinstein effect, and served as a catalyst for the #MeToo movement.
 The New York Times Company vacated the public editor position and eliminated the copy desk in November.
 Sulzberger Jr. announced his resignation in December 2017, appointing his son, A. G. Sulzberger, as publisher.